n8n-io/n8n-docs/docs/hosting/community-edition-features.md

 - Sharing ([workflows](/workflows/sharing/), [credentials](/credentials/credential-sharing/)) (All workflows and credentials are solely accessible to the instance owner and the user who creates them)

 The above features are either available on Starter, Pro or Enterprise plans (including the self-hosted Enterprise edition).

 See [pricing](https://n8n.io/pricing/){:target=_blank .external-link} for reference.
-The above features are either available on Starter, Pro or Enterprise plans (including the self-hosted Enterprise edition).

-See [pricing](https://n8n.io/pricing/){:target=_blank .external-link} for reference.